snknitin/us-zipcode-distance/README.md

 What optimizations did you make in your code?
 E.g. refactors, performance improvements, accessibility

+* Converted the matrix from 'float64' to 'float32' to reduce disk space
+* Tried using Numba.jit to speed up the iterrows and numpy loops
+* `mpu.haversine` gives result in kms.
+Convert to miles 1km = 0.621371 miles

 ## Lessons Learned

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

+* **numba** -
+    * Per the deprecation recommendations, it's very reasonable that code which doesn't compile with @jit(nopython=True) could be faster without the decorator.
+    * The available libraries that can be used with numba jit in nopython is fairly limited (pretty much only to numpy arrays and certain python builtin libraries).

+* Don't use python's Pickle, don't use any database, don't use any big data system to store your data into hard disk, if you could use np.save() and np.load().
+These two functions are the fastest solution to transfer data between harddisk and memory so far.
+* Using list(zip(a,b)) is much faster if yopu want top create a new pandas column that is a tuple of 2 other columns
+* To make a symmetrix pairwise matrix, initialze using `np.zeros` so that you won't need to worrty about the diagonal elements.
+Extrack the upper triangular indices.
+Add the transpose to the matrix to fill lower as well and set diagonal to 0 again

 ## Appendix